Andrettin/Wyrmsun/readme.txt

 - 2.6.2
 -----------------------------------------------------------------------

+* Buildings
+- Added Market buildings for the Dwarves, Germanics, Goblins and Teutons (graphics by Jinn).
+Markets allow trading resources.

 * Terrain
 - Fixed issue which caused cleared rock on dirt and dry mud to not be buildable upon.

 * Units
-- Workers can now build roads, which increase movement speed by 25%.
+- Workers can now build roads, which increase movement speed by 25% (road graphics by Jinn).
 Roads require Masonry.

 * Upgrades
 - The buttons for upgrades that have already been researched now show up, grayed.